kubesphere/website/content/en/docs/installing-on-kubernetes/hosted-kubernetes/install-ks-on-oke.md

 ---
-title: "Deploy KubeSphere on OKE"
+title: "Deploy KubeSphere on Oracle OKE"
 keywords: 'Kubernetes, KubeSphere, OKE, Installation'
-description: 'How to install KubeSphere on OKE'
+description: 'How to install KubeSphere on Oracle OKE'

 weight: 2247
 ---